FiachraCI/fiachra-holland-portfolio-site/README.md

     as a source and leave it up to whom it concerns to determine if the code is significantly similar to warrant accreditation.
 If this is the case, then full credit goes to the author [MDB- just code it](https://www.youtube.com/channel/UC5CF7mLQZhvx8O5GODZAhdA) where applicable.

 * The contact form - this feature is intended for the user to contact the site owner.
-During the preparation call with the course mentor Dick Vlaanderen, Dick advised that as there was no
-JavaScript in the milestone 1 project, that the contact form would not be able to me made full functional.
-Dicks advice, with the aim of providing a positive user experience, was to create a separate page called confirmation.html which the _submit_ button of the form would link to.
+Once all fields have been filled out correctly by the user and clicks _submit_ the page links to a confirmation page.
 The confirmation page has a message informing the user that the submission is successful and that the site owner will be in touch with them shortly.
 The confirmation page has a redirect function in the head tag which redirects to the main index.html page after 10 seconds.

 * The footer - this feature is at the bottom of the page and has three sections: about, social-links, and a section that has a link to a downloadable CV.
 The footer is designed to be responsive and goes from